IBM-Cloud/gp-js-client/README.md

-JavaScript Client for Globalization Pipeline
+JavaScript Client for Globalization Pipeline on IBM Bluemix
 ===
 <!--
 /*